-The designated Title IX/Section 504 coordinator for Wesleyan University is: Sonia Mañjon, vice president for institutional partnerships and chief diversity officer, 860-685-4771.
+The designated Title IX/Section 504 coordinator for Wesleyan University is Marina Melendez, interim chief diversity officer, who you may reach at 860-685-4771.

 II.
 ADDRESSING COMPLAINTS OF DISCRIMINATORY HARASSMENT

 The University will address any complaint alleging discriminatory harassment, including sexual harassment, and will take appropriate disciplinary action, which in employment situations includes up to the termination of employment.